a lesson in design

 In order to prevent ourselves from losing any future business opportunities, I took the initiative to update our website.
 During this period of my life I became a self-proclaimed bootstrap guru.
 On the side I was building static websites for local businesses, and had the confidence to tear down and recreate the ITZ-LLC website and brand.
 The new website would be professional and modern.
 I studied other large websites including IBM, Lockheed Martin, and more; from this research, I set out to rebuild our website in a larger-scale with a tech-forward image.
 I designed business cards that copied the creativity of silicon valley start-ups, scheduled a photoshoot to provide more in-house visual components, and spent almost $500 in new branding initiatives and advertising.

 The second release was set to be awesome- but nothing really came out of it.
 Although it made our image to be more credible, we were not making more money.
 Nothing much had changed.
 I took a brief hiatus, and began an internship position as a UX designer at my university.
 Although I had done some UX work in the past at my other internship at Altria as an IT analyst, I never had given it much more attention outside of the direction I was given.
-Suddenly something clicked once my internship came to a close- I never created personas for ITZ.
+Suddenly something clicked once my internship came to a close- I never focused on the end user for ITZ.

 New logo and card idea